webprofusion/OpenAudio/README.md

-Open Source Audio Plugins & Apps
+Open-Source Audio Plugins & Apps
 ===================

-A list of open source VST (and other format) plugin/app projects.
-The intention of this list is to catalog open source plugins or apps which are fully featured or are useful examples which have non-trivial features.
+A list of open-source VST (and other format) plugin/app projects.
+The intention of this list is to catalog open-source plugins or apps which are fully featured or are useful examples which have non-trivial features.

-The main benefit of having Open Source plugins/apps is that the code itself is preserved for the future, so when the author(s) stop updating it the community can continue using and developing the software.
-Open Source projects are also a great way to learn how different audio FX/instruments are created.
+The main benefit of having open-source plugins/apps is that the code itself is preserved for the future, so when the author(s) stop updating it the community can continue using and developing the software.
+Open-source projects are also a great way to learn how different audio FX/instruments are created.

 https://openaudio.webprofusion.com